 This feature allows customers to take a photo of some item (for example, your friend’s sneakers) and then process it with a recommendation system based on product purchase analysis to find similar goods in the online marketplace database.
 Easy and fascinating, isn’t it?

-To make it work, Facebook uses a multimodal ranking system combined of Lumos, an image understanding platform, and DeepText, a text understanding engine.
+To make it work, Facebook uses a multimodal ranking system combined with Lumos, an image understanding platform, and DeepText, a text understanding engine.
 Thus, each item consists of layers of images and text.

 Benefits for you

 The described features and examples bring us to the conclusion that product recommendations’ main goal is to increase customer retention.
 As far as the machine learning algorithms evolve with each new purchase and feedback, the recommendations become more and more personalized and accurate.
 And it attracts loyal customers like a magnet on your customers' loyalty.
 When your customers feel that the system knows them well and gives them exactly what they want, there is no need to go to competitors where they need to start growing their customer history from the beginning.

 Сustomer loyalty is one of the main profitability drivers because it is cheaper to retain old customers than attract new ones.
 Thus, due to the product recommendation system using machine learning, in just 6 year period, Stitch Fix managed to earn more than $1.2B a year (as of 2017).
 Stunning!

 3. Price suggestions: help sellers and yourself to earn more!